OccupyWallStreet/nycga2/wp-content/plugins/wangguard/readme.txt

  * Free to everyone for a limited time!
  * Clean your installation of unwanted users and sploggers.
  * Centralized database of sploggers.
- * NEW Block users emails by domains.
+ * Block users emails by domains.
+ * NEW Advanced User Management.
  * Configure from Admin panel
  * Valid HTML
  * I18n language translation support